 The so-called Islamic State group has claimed responsibility for the killing of three women working for a local radio and TV station in eastern Afghanistan...
 Dozens of people gathered Wednesday for the funerals of the three women, who were employed by Enikass Radio and TV ...
 It is not the first attack against women working at Enikass Radio and TV.

 KABUL, Afghanistan (AP) — The Islamic State group has claimed responsibility for the killing of three women working for a local radio and TV station in eastern Afghanistan, the latest in a spike in targeted killings across the war-tor country ...
-It was not the first attack against women working at the Enikass Radio and TV.
+The IS claim, posted late Tuesday, contradicted the Afghan government's accusations against the Taliban.